FraGNNet: A Deep Probabilistic Model for Tandem Mass Spectrum Prediction: Experiments

 \subsection{Spectrum Prediction (C2MS)}

-FraGNNet's \CtMS\ performance is evaluated on a heldout portion of the NIST20 MS/MS dataset (Appendix~\ref{s:datasets}), to allow for comparison with other binned and structured prediction models from the literature.

-ICEBERG \cite{iceberg} is a structured method for high-resolution spectrum prediction that uses a two-stage model.
-The first stage autoregressively predicts a set of fragments, and the second stage predicts a mapping between those fragments and the peaks in the spectrum (see Appendix~\ref{s:conceptual_comparisons}).
-The stages are trained independently, with the first stage approximating the output of a heuristic fragmenter, MAGMa \cite{magma}, that uses signals from the spectrum to find a minimal set of fragments that explain the peaks.
-We introduce ICEBERG-ADV (advantaged), a variant of ICEBERG that replaces the first stage of the model with the exact MAGMa output.
-This modification removes sampling error in the fragment generation process, creating an artificially easier learning problem that should result in better performance.
-We emphasize that ICEBERG-ADV is only suitable for benchmarking: in most realistic C2MS problems ground truth spectra are not available at inference time, meaning that MAGMa cannot be applied.

-The other baseline models, MassFormer \cite{massformer} and NEIMS \cite{neims}, both predict binned spectra at a lower resolution.
-The former uses a pretrained graph transformer model \cite{graphormer} to encode the molecule, while the latter relies on domain-specific chemical fingerprint representations \cite{ecfp}.
+We evaluated \CtMS\ performance on a held-out portion of the NIST20 MS/MS dataset (Appendix~\ref{ss:datasets}), comparing FraGNNet with other binned and structured prediction models from the literature.
+ICEBERG \citep{iceberg} is a structured \CtMS\ approach that uses neural networks to generate molecule fragments and map them to a predicted spectrum.
+GrAFF-MS \citep{graff} is a structured approach that predicts a distribution over a static library of common chemical formulae.
+MassFormer \citep{massformer} and NEIMS \citep{neims} are both binned approaches: the former uses a pretrained graph transformer model \citep{graphormer} to encode the molecule, while the latter relies on domain-specific chemical fingerprint representations \citep{ecfp}.
+Precursor-Only is a trivial baseline that only predicts a peak centered on the mass of the precursor formula.
+For more details on the baseline models, refer to Appendix~\ref{ss:baseline}.

 The results are summarized in Table~\ref{tab:spectrum_prediction_performance}.
-FraGNNet-D4, a version of our model that uses a $d=4$ approximation of the fragmentation DAG, clearly outperforms other models in terms of cosine similarity.
-The binned spectrum approaches (NEIMS and MassFormer) score much worse in terms of cosine hungarian similarity (Appendix~\ref{s:evaluation_metrics}) due to the limited resolution afforded by their binned spectrum representation.
+FraGNNet-D4, a version of our model that uses a $d=4$ approximation of the fragmentation DAG, clearly outperformed other models in terms of cosine similarity.
+Increasing fragmentation depth from $d=3$ (FraGNNet-D3) had a positive impact on performance, as expected.

-Increasing fragmentation depth from $d=3$ to $d=4$ seems to have a positive impact on performance.
-Lower $P(M^{\text{OS}})$ with FraGNNet-D4 is indicative of better mass coverage when compared to FraGNNet-D3, leading to better similarity scores.
-Both models are able to estimate $P(M^{\text{OS}})$ to some degree, suggesting that FraGNNet can identify situations \textit{at inference time} where its fragmentation model will be inaccurate.